 The adjustment requirement means that a comparison must be made between the terms and conditions of the prior transaction and the terms and conditions of the offer.
-This comparison must relate to the value of the consideration paid and the consideration offered, whereupon the consideration paid in the prior transaction must normally be valued based on the prevailing conditions on the contract date of the prior transaction.
+This comparison must relate to the value of the consideration paid and the consideration offered, whereupon the consideration paid in the prior transaction must normally be valued based on the prevailing conditions on the contract date of the prior transaction and the terms and conditions of the offer must normally be valued based on the circumstances prevailing when the offer was issued.
 This means, inter alia, that if the consideration in the prior transaction consists wholly or partly of shares, and the value of the shares has increased, such increase in value of the shares should be disregarded and, instead, the offer must be made involving consideration which corresponds to at least the price of the shares paid as consideration on the contract date of the prior transaction.
+In this context, the volume-weighted average transaction price on the last completed trading day before the prior transaction must normally be used.